opnfv/functest/docs/testing/user/configguide/configguide.rst

 Alpine containers have been introduced in Euphrates.
-Alpine allows Functest testing in several very light containers and thanks to the refactoring on dependency management should allow the creation of light and fully customized docker files.
+Alpine allows Functest testing in several very light containers and thanks to the refactoring on dependency management should allow the creation of light and fully customized docker images.

-It is still possible to use the monolithic functest opnfv/functest especially for tests on Aarch64 architecture.
+It is still possible to use the monolithic Ubuntu image opnfv/functest especially for tests on Aarch64 architecture.

 Functest Dockers
 ----------------
-Docker files are available on the dockerhub:
+Docker images are available on the dockerhub:

   * opnfv/functest-core
   * opnfv/functest-healthcheck